erkooi/fusion360/README.md

 ![Print text in TEXT COMMANDS window in Fusion360](doc/print_text_v2.jpg)

 #### 3.3.2 ImportSketchCSV and ImportSketchesCSV scripts with csv_timeline360.py
-The snail_points.txt file defines three sketches of a snail in Fusion360.
+The test/snail/snail_points.txt file defines three sketches of a snail in Fusion360.
 The three sketches are made in different offset planes of the XY, YZ and ZX origin planes.
 First in test/snail run 'python ../../csv_timeline360.py -f snail_points.txt' on the command line in a terminal, to create separate CSV files in a csv/sketches folder from snail_points.txt.
 One CSV file can be read into Fusion360 using the ImportSketchCSV script, or all three CSV files can be read at once into Fusion360 using the ImportSketchesCSV script.

 ![Read sketches into Fusion360 from CSV files](doc/snail_3d_v2.jpg)